-Figure 5 shows the results of our method as applied to the synthetic lake sediment 15 core.
-In panel a, we see the irregularities of the radiocarbon calibration curve and its estimation uncertainty.
-The error in radiocarbon age measurements in Fig. 5b increases with depth as in the previous case.
-The proxy signal used in this case has two time periods of 1000 and 200 yr.
-Here too, one can see that the proxy signal is distorted in panel c, when compared to the one in panel d; however, the distortion in this case is mediated not only by the irregular RM age-depth relation but by also the calibration curve.
+Figure 5 shows the results of our method as applied to the synthetic lake sediment core.
+In panel A, we see the irregularities of the radiocarbon calibration curve and its estimation uncertainty.
+The error in radiocarbon age measurements in Fig. 5B increases with depth as in the previous case.
+The proxy signal used in this case has two time periods of 1000 years and 200 years.
+Here too, one can see that the proxy signal is distorted in panel C, when compared to the one in panel D; however, the distortion in this case is mediated not only by the irregular RM age-depth relation but by also the calibration curve.